 The important thing is not to practice and nail down a perfect script.
 Sure, you can plan out the topics that need to be covered in the episode but, for the most part, you should bounce off one another with new ideas and opinions and be fairly spontaneous.
 If it’s too scripted, it’ll be obvious.

-How about a quick and easy video tutorial that takes no time at all to edit and publish?
+How about a quick and easy video tutorial that takes very little time at all to edit and publish?

 You can talk your audience through how to do something or your latest bit of software with a screencast.
 It might take a bit of practice, but once you’ve mastered using a clear voice and the online process, filming these are a doddle.